Oviedo-Lab/oviedo-lab.github.io/README.md

 - Git
 - A bash shell (typically installed as "git bash", but using MINGW64 underneath)

-For CUNY Windows 10 installations, you should be looking for Notepad++ and "git bash".
+For CUNY Windows 10 installations, you should be looking for Notepad++ and "git bash"..

 ## Building the site